top of page

 Every sensation in labor serves a purpose, helping the body work beautifully with itself.
 While epidurals and IV pain medications have their place and can occasionally be the best option, they are far too often used routinely rather than thoughtfully.
 When a mother feels truly safe, supported, and confident, she often finds that her body carries her through without needing those interventions.
 When pain meds are used carelessly, they are often harmful to a multitude of aspects surrounding birth, breastfeeding, bonding, physical healing, baby, and postpartum emotional adjustment.

 I recognize that our bodies, though miraculously made, are not perfect.
-Home births should always be supported by a qualified midwife who can monitor safety and determine if medical care becomes necessary.
-Interventions have an important role when complications arise—but they should be used purposefully, not flippantly.
+Home births should always be supported by a qualified midwife whose job is to keep mom and baby safe at home and determine if hospital care becomes necessary.
+Interventions have an important role when complications arise, but they should be used purposefully, not routinely.

 Labor reflects Christ’s sacrificial love that He showed for us on the cross.
 A breathtaking picture of endurance, surrender, and new life.
 Labor is an understood, very demanding task, done out of love for our children.
 Birth is both physically challenging, and profoundly beautiful, reminding us that our strength comes from and is because of His sustaining grace.